mborkow-ebay/splunklogging/README.md

     </build>

 The plugin assumes the XML file it will be converting to CSV is named testng-results.xml and is located in target/surefire-reports.
 The output CSV will be generated in the same directory and be named testng- results.csv.
-These three parameters can be configured within your POW with the following:
+These three parameters can be configured within your POM with the following:
 - "generate-csv.fileLocation"
 - "generate-csv.outputFile"
 - "generate-csv.inputFile"